EAOHP Policy Event

 Opening Talks

-• Welcome (ILO TBC)
+• Welcome (ILO)

 • Opening address: Conceptualisation of work-related psychosocial risks: Moving forward in policy and practice (Stavroula Leka, President, EAOHP)